KSP-KOS/KOS_DOC/source/summary_topics/pidloop_tutorial.md

         WAIT 0.1.
     }

 The first several lines sets up a simple staging condition, puts the throttle to maximum, steers the rocket straight up and launches.
 The rocket is assumed to use only liquid fuel engines.
 After the rocket hits 1km, the script sets up the LOCK used in the P-loop which is updated every 0.1 seconds in the UNTIL loop.
+The use of LOCK variables makes this code fairly clean.
+When the script comes up to the first line in the UNTIL loop, i.e. "SET thrott TO thrott + dthrott.", the variable dthrott is evaluated which causes the LOCK on gforce to be evaluated which in-turn causes accvec to be evaluated.

 The input to this feedback loop is the acceleration experienced by the ship (gforce) in terms of Kerbin's gravitational acceleration at sea level (g).
 The variable accvec is the total acceleration vector and is obtained by the accelerometer and gravioli detectors, both of which must be on the ship for this to work.
 The variable dthrott is the change in throttle that should be applied in a single iteration of the feedback loop.